-Stock futures mixed as commodity prices plunge
+Stocks drift lower, oil plummets

-U.S. stock futures were pointing to a mixed open Monday as the U.S. Senate closed in on an infrastructure deal amid mounting concerns over the spreading of COVID-19 infections in Asia.
+U.S. stock indexes drifted lower Monday as the U.S. Senate closed in on an infrastructure deal amid mounting concerns over the spreading of COVID-19 infections in Asia.

 Senators over the weekend voted 69-28 in support of provisions to the $1 trillion bipartisan infrastructure bill that would provide money to repair roads and bridges and expand broadband coverage, among other things.